 A special needs trust is a fiduciary relationship in which persons with developmental disabilities hold legal rights to the benefits of the property contained therein.
-Individuals planning to convey long-term financial resources to persons with special needs without jeopardizing their eligibility for public benefits resort to special needs trust.
+Individuals planning to convey long-term financial resources to persons with special needs without jeopardizing their eligibility for public benefits resort to using special needs trusts.

-Creating a special needs trust takes three main approaches – a grant in a will, an agreement among the parties, or a court decree.
+Creating a special needs trust is done using one of three different approaches – a grant in a will, an agreement among the parties, or a court decree.
 The three parties involved in a special needs trust are the creator (also known as the settlor), the trustee, and the beneficiary.

-A special needs trust aims to provide a considerable long-term economic value to its beneficiary through financial resources to meet medical care costs and disability expenses or help offset lost or diminished lifetime earnings.
+A special needs trust aims to provide long-term economic support to its beneficiary through the funding of financial resources to meet medical care costs and disability expenses or to help offset lost or diminished lifetime earnings.

-- Only the undistributed income in a special needs trust is taxed because the distributed income is taxed as the beneficiary’s income level.
+Only the undistributed income in a special needs trust is taxed because the distributed income is taxed at the beneficiary’s income level.

 Understanding a Special Needs Trust

-Although federal-state benefits through various programs are available to people with developmental disabilities or chronic diseases, sometimes the services are insufficient.
-Usually, such programs may only provide for the bare essentials, leaving out other necessities that strain family financial resources.
-As a result, a special needs trust is created to address the needs of people with developmental disabilities in the long term while maximizing financial resources.
+Although federal-state benefits that are provided through various programs are available to people with developmental disabilities or chronic diseases, sometimes the services are insufficient.
+Usually, such programs provide for the bare essentials, leaving out other necessities that strain family financial resources.
+As a result, a special needs trust can be created to address the needs of people with developmental disabilities over the long term while maximizing financial resources.

 Integral to the trust’s objective is the social protection of people with special needs by providing supplementary care and services.
-The costs of special needs are usually way too high for many families.
+The costs to support a person with special needs is usually outside the financial reach of many families.
 As a result, an interested party may create a special needs trust to supplement, but not replace, government-sponsored services.

 Legal Structure of a Special Needs Trust